 Additionally, TREP champions programs oriented for students that enhance the school experience while building students’ skills in the following areas:

-Some new initiatives for 2023 include leveraging the MFG DAY experience to include a second focused career awareness event at the employer locations, creating a louder voice to support the new ISBE, High School, College and Career Pathway Endorsement for manufacturing, which will be conferred with the 2027 high school graduating class, and hosting a roundtable discussion, “Educator / Employer Roundtable — Employee Wellness Support in a Post COVID World.”
+Some initiatives for 2024 include leveraging the MFG DAY experience to include a second focused career awareness event at the employer locations, creating a louder voice to support the new ISBE, High School, College and Career Pathway Endorsement for manufacturing, which will be conferred with the 2027 high school graduating class, hosting a series of roundtable discussion, “Educator / Employer Roundtable — Employee Wellness Support in a Post COVID World,” and hosting a regional CTE advisory for schools receiving Perkins funding.

 TREP offers customizable classroom presentations explaining Will County and Grundy County’s employment strengths, its role in the global economy and how technology, impact on careers for the Will and Grundy areas including the skills needed to compete.
 (Focus on Science, Technology, Engineering, and Math skill development.)

-In partnership with the Regional Office of Education, TREP hosts a workshop created for high school guidance counselors.
-The state education standards demands “college and career ready,” but readiness is more than a PARCC test score.
-This readiness requires a combination of academic attributes and skills with a plethora of non-cognitive “soft” skills.
+In partnership with the Regional Office of Education, TREP hosts fall workshops, which are created for high school guidance counselors.
+The state education standards assess “college and career ready,” but readiness is more than a PARCC test score.
+Rather, readiness requires a combination of academic attributes and skills with a plethora of non-cognitive “soft” skills.
 Moreover, different careers have different expectations for readiness—One size does NOT fit all.
+Additionally, the educator/employer interactions were catalyst for a series of roundtable events, Education/Business Roundtable on Employee Wellness-Post Pandemic.

 Participants receive 6.5 PD hours through ISBE, and a light breakfast and lunch are provided.